The Great Ballcourt Initiation – Spring Fast

 Program Overview: We will come together for 12 days: beginning with a final Severance from the old world, stepping across the Threshold into 4 days and nights of fasting and solitude, then returning for our stories of Incorporation.
 The metaphors we will explore include Decision Road, Death Lodge, Purpose Circle, and the Ballcourt.
 Our explorations together will be informed both by Mayan teachings that spread to native tribes in the plains of North America and by the lessons of modern-day hospice, learned directly at the bedside of the sick and the dying.

 Course prerequisite: The living-and-dying metaphor evoked by the Ballcourt allegory is strong, so it’s important that the theme be right for you.
 In the early years of offering this ceremony, we saw that some people were overwhelmed by the combined physical challenge of a four-day fast and the emotional/spiritual challenge of the thematic material.
-Therefore, we ask that people have already completed a full-length PLD course, or that they have done a 3-day or 4-day solo wilderness fast.
+Therefore, we encourage people to have already completed a full-length PLD course, or that they have done a 3-day or 4-day solo wilderness fast.
 If you don’t meet this prerequisite exactly, but feel that you have had similar experiences that would have you well prepared, please write to us.
+We want to support you coming if this feels right for you..

 Program Questions Contact: Scott Eberle at [email protected]